 - Open a terminal window in the project directory.
-To specify the terminal to use on Linux and macOS, select Tools > Options > Environment > System.
+To specify the terminal to use on Linux and macOS, select Edit > Preferences > Environment > System.

-- Open a terminal window in the project directory that is configured for building or running the project.
+- Open a terminal window in the project directory that you configured for building or running the project.